amilner42/viva-doc/DEV.md

 ###### S3 Bucket

 The static website is hosted on an s3 bucket.
-From the AWS console go to the s3 console, click the viva-doc bucket, and you can easily re-upload a newer frontend by dragging over the static website files (build the frontend in production) into the bucket.
+From the AWS console go to the s3 console, click the viva-doc bucket, and you can easily re-upload a newer web-client by dragging over the static website files (build the web-client in production) into the bucket.

-Currently the frontend is hosted [here](http://viva-doc.s3-website-us-west-2.amazonaws.com).
+Currently the web-client is hosted [here](http://viva-doc.s3-website-us-west-2.amazonaws.com).

 - [Info about hosting on S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)